 Aspiring solo travelers often ask me where their first solo trip should be.
-Having traveled through a lot of Europe, my suggestion is always the same, I suggest Ireland!
+Having traveled through a lot of Europe, my suggestion is always the same; I suggest Ireland!
 A weekend in Ireland is a perfect destination for your first solo trip for many reasons.

-Learn how to Make A Downloadable Map: Here
+Learn How to Make A Downloadable Map: Here

-Another reason I recommend Ireland for a weekend trip is the country is safe.
+- Third reason I recommend Ireland for a weekend trip is the country is safe.
 Again, in any city, there could be some bad areas, but I always felt safe solo traveling in Ireland.

-Arriving From Dublin Airport
+Arriving From Dublin Airport Alone

 A smart way to start your weekend trip is by getting the 3 Day City Pass.
 With this pass, you will have access to the Dublin Hop-on Hop-off City Tour buses and of the Dublin Bus public service buses, Airlink Express.